-Options for boat trips in Copenhagen range wildly, from romantic gondola rides and classic canal cruises to sailing ship adventures and solo kayak trips – use this guide to choose the one that will leave you in ‘oar’ of the Danish capital.
+Options for boat trips in Copenhagen range wildly, from solar-powered picnic boats and classic canal cruises to sailing ship adventures and solo kayak trips.

 Where do the boat tours depart from?

 Copenhagen’s most popular type of boat tour is a trip along the canals.
 Most of these tours leave from the touristy Nyhavn area and from Gammel Strand, near Christiansborg Castle.